 Add garbanzo beans in food processor and blend.

-Then add the rest of the ingredients (except toppings) and the goji berries in the water, but NOT the water.
+Then add the rest of the ingredients (except toppings).
+Plus the goji berries, but NOT the water.
 Set the water aside for later.
 Blend it all together.

 If it's not creamy enough add a few tablespoon of the water that the goji berries were soaking in and blend again.
 (I had to add in a couple of tablespoons.)
 It should be blending smooth and creamy.
 It may take a few minutes.